 Regardless of the type of application being performed, machinery is often a very expensive investment to make.
 If any of it is damaged, the cost is usually very high.
 More often than not, industrial machines are often in motion, shaking and vibrating in one stationary place.
 You need to place rubber pads under machines in motion.
 Bumper rubber is good at protecting the metal or plastic material of the machine from damage like chipping and cracking.
 A piece of equipment is much better off moving and vibrating while on rubber pads because the rubber material will absorb repeated impacts.

 Your surface areas are also better off with a protective layer of rubber padding on them.
 Machines that are made of metal can cause a lot of damage to the existing floors of any location.
 Surfaces like wood, tile, and laminate are easily damaged.
 However, even seemingly impregnable surfaces like concrete and asphalt can also suffer some damage.
 Surfaces can be just as expensive to repair as the machines themselves.
 The more heavy-duty the machine or application, the more your area will need protective rubber pads.

+Whether your rubber padding is used indoors or outdoors, industrially or residentially, there is a rubber variation that is best suited for your situation.
 The great thing about our line of rubber pads is that they are available in a variety of different elastomer types and can be custom ordered according to specific widths and gauges.
 We know that no two projects are alike and endeavor to make sure that you receive the right rubber pads for your rough industrial application.
 Both your floors and your equipment should be protected by the best rubber available on the market right now.